Commissioner Gordon: Batman: Gotham Noir

-In the Elseworlds title Batman: Gotham Noir, Jim Gordon is an alcoholic hard-boiled private detective who had left the police force following a failure to solve the disappearance of a judge.
-He is Selina Kyle's former lover and Bruce Wayne's wartime partner.
+An alternate universe version of Jim Gordon appears in Batman: Gotham Noir.
+This version is a private detective who left the police force following a failure to solve the disappearance of a judge.

 Batman: In Darkest Knight

-In the Elseworlds story Batman: In Darkest Knight, Jim Gordon is an honest cop who distrusts Green Lantern (who in this reality is Bruce Wayne) because of his near-limitless power.
-Lantern comes to Gordon in order to find the identity of the man who killed his parents, but Gordon rebukes him.
-Later on, he changes his mind and starts investigating, but he is then interrupted and killed by Sinestro, who ruptures his heart.
+An alternate universe version of Jim Gordon appears in Batman: In Darkest Knight, Jim Gordon is an honest cop who distrusts Green Lantern (Bruce Wayne) because of his near-limitless power.
+Later on, Gordon changes his mind and starts investigating, but is killed by Sinestro.